“Should I represent myself in court?”

 Role of a Criminal Defense Attorney in Michigan

 An attorney can advise you on a conviction’s direct and indirect consequences.
 You may not know about collateral consequences, such as firearms restrictions, loss of voting rights, deportation, suspension or revocation of a professional license, and more.
 The positive impact of a retained attorney can be so significant that they save you far more money than you will pay in legal fees.
-For example, suppose an attorney can negotiate the reduction of a felony to a misdemeanor or negotiate a resolution without a suspended driver’s license.
+For example, suppose an attorney can negotiate to reduce a felony to a misdemeanor or negotiate a resolution without you losing your civil rights or jail time.
 In that case, the client may be able to keep his job or not be prevented from seeking better future employment.
 Alternatively, a lawyer who can prevent a violent crime conviction may save a client from losing custody of children.
 The benefits of working with a qualified, reputable lawyer are too numerous to review, and every person’s case is different.

 A respected, successful criminal defense lawyer will likely persuade the judge to reduce fines, costs, fees, and restitution and reduce or eliminate the costs or requirements for drug treatment, testing, therapy, and other costly probation requirements.
 Ask yourself, “what is the value of reduced or dismissed charges, elimination or reduction of potential jail time, and the reduction of time on probation or terms and conditions of probation?”